FranklinUniversityCompSciPracticum/GitActivities/Activity1.md

     It doesn't matter what you do here, just add a file or modify an existing file, then save it.

     Once the file is saved, make sure you have the changes ready with a git status command:

+	This is my change for activity 1. ~Daniel Mott

     ```
     git status